shaefelinger/codepedia/src/JS4web/dom selecting.md

 Every Node object has special accessors.
 These are properties of DOM elements and ***read-only***.

+- `element.children` -› list of the child-element-nodes
-- `element.childNodes` - returns a collection of a node's child nodes, as a NodeList object
+- `element.childNodes` - returns a NodeList of all all child-nodes incl. text-nodes
-- `element.firstChild`
+- `element.firstChild`  includes the (whitespace)-text-node
+- `element.firstElementChild` - this is what you usually want!
 - `element.lastChild`
 - `element.parentNode`
 - `element.closest('p')` -Traverses all children of the parent in search for a match